 New Jersey courts have broad discretion to order the sale of shares:

 Upon motion of the corporation or any shareholder who is a party to the proceeding, the court may order the sale of all shares of the corporation’s stock held by any other shareholder who is a party to the proceeding to either the corporation or the moving shareholder or shareholders, whichever is specified in the motion, if the court determines in its discretion that such an order would be fair and equitable to all parties under all of the circumstances of the case.
 N.J.S.A. § 14A:12-7(c)(7).

-New York’s corporation statutes,under B.C.L. §1104-a,permit the holder of 20 percent or more of a corporation to file a petition for judicial dissolution if
+New York’s corporation statute, under B.C.L. §1104-a, permits the holder of 20 percent or more of a corporation to file a petition for judicial dissolution if

 (1) The directors or those in control of the corporation have been guilty of illegal, fraudulent or oppressive actions toward the complaining shareholders;